 Use catalog feeds

-You can use ArcGIS Hub feeds to stay aware of changes to the site catalog, such as the addition of new content.
+Use Hub catalog feeds to be aware of changes to a site catalog, such as the addition of new content.
 For all public Hub sites with public items in their catalog, an Explore feeds button appears in the site footer and search interface.
-Selecting this opens a display of the feeds and code needed to add each one.
+While all public sites have feeds turned on by default, site editors can turn off feeds for public sites.
+Select the Explore feeds button to display the site's feed URL and API explore pages.
 Hub supports the following feeds:

 DCAT feeds

-Only data items that are shared publicly populate the <DCAT type>.json catalog.
+Only publicly shared data items and their layers populate the <DCAT type>.json catalog.
 Private content within your organization cannot currently be shared or federated through the DCAT catalog method.

 Note: